ufal/UMR/doc/relations-attributes.md

 prepositions, like _before_ in (2b) in 3-3-1-5, introduce their argument as `:op1`.

-`:ord` – Used with quentities, for ordinal numbers.
+`:ord` – Used with quantities, for ordinal numbers.
 Introduced in  3-2-2-5.
 It always takes an (o/ ordinal-entity) concept as its daughter.
 Example (2a) in 3-3-1-1.
 Introduced in 3-2-2-5.

 `:other-role` – Introduced in Table 5 in 3-2-1-1, described at the end of 3-2.
 Used if the annotator encounters a concept for which UMR currently does